 Meet the Maker

 Junebug and Darlin was started to provide friends and fellow crafters with the inspiration and tools to create heirloom quality subversive crafts.
-Junebug and Darlin is run by Zoe Frost, a queer femme currently living in Portland, Oregon, making it as an artist and graphic designer.
-Having spent most of my life in California, I am eagerly adventuring through my new surroundings of pine trees, ferns and rivers with my partner and our two dogs.
-I believe that art should be useful, crafting should be for everyone and, above all, everything should have a queer agenda.
-I combine nature, queerness and good ol’ fuck the system attitudes to make my artistic endeavors what they are today and am always scheming up ways to incorporate my drawings into needlework.
+Junebug and Darlin is run by Zoe Frost, a queer femme currently living in Portland, OR.
+Having spent most of her life in California, she is eagerly adventuring through new surroundings of pine trees, ferns and rivers with her partner and their two dogs.
+She believes that art should be useful and crafting should be for everyone.
+She combines nature, queerness and good ol’ fuck the system attitudes to make her artistic endeavors what they are today and is always scheming up ways to incorporate her drawings into needlework.
 Her cross-stitch kits are 100% handmade and provide all of the supplies needed for you to create a finished cross-stitch from first stitch to frame.
 She wants her products to be useful and instructive to you, and can guarantee a political agenda.